This guide to the best things to do in Koh Lipe will show you how to experience the best of Thailand far from the crowds!

 Despite being a tiny island there are so many things to do in Koh Lipe!
 Below you will find all the info on what to do on this tropical paradise!

 Whether you want to witness the sunrise along the beach or dive into the crystal-clear water or if you’re only looking for a nice relaxing spot, Sunrise beach is the place to be!
-Less crowded than Pattaya beach, it’s home to some of the higher-end resorts.
+Hanging out on Sunrise beach is one of the best things to do in Koh Lipe since it’s less crowded than Pattaya beach.

 The waves can get a bit rough but it gets calmer at the tip of Sunrise beach near Mountain Resort.
 Here, you can also enjoy the sunset in a larger and less crowded setting.

-Pattaya beach is where all the boats drop off their passengers, for that reason it’s the busiest and most crowded.
-The whole beach is lined with hotels and bars.
-While the water is almost completely covered with long-tail boats, you can find a few empty spots to swim.
+Pattaya beach is the spot where all the boats drop off their passengers and for this reason, it’s the busiest and most crowded beach on the island.
+The whole beach is lined with hotels and bars and although the water is almost completely covered with long-tail boats, you can find a few empty spots to swim.

-Sunset beach is quite under-developed but still features a few hotels.
-As its name suggests, it’s the main spot to watch the sunset but unfortunately, the bay is small and it can get crowded.
+Sunset beach is quite under-developed but still features a few hotels and bars.
+As its name suggests, it’s the main spot to watch the sunset but the bay is small so it can get crowded.

-Since the path leading to the beach goes through the jungle, there are many mosquitoes in the area.
+Since the path leading to the beach goes through the jungle, you’ll find lots of mosquitoes in the area.
 Your best bet is to either watch the sunset at the tip of Sunrise beach or bring enough mosquito repellant!

 Koh Adang Beaches

-There are a few beaches on the island and most of them are nearly empty.
+There are only a few beaches on Koh Adang but luckily most of them are nearly empty.
 The boat will drop you off at the main beach where the park ranger station is found.
 To get to the other beaches you’ll have to charter a boat or it’s usually included as the last stop of most snorkeling tours in Koh Lipe.

 Koh Adang Viewpoint (Chado Cliff)

-One of the main activities do to on Koh Adang is hiking to the three viewpoints for incredible views of Koh Lipe and the Andaman sea.
+One of the main attractions on Koh Lipe is hiking to Chado Cliff viewpoint for the best view of Koh Lipe and the Andaman sea.
 Go to the park ranger station to take a picture of the map for directions.
-The trail starts on the right side of the camping grounds, just behind the bathrooms.
+The trailhead is found on the right side of the camping grounds, just behind the bathrooms.

-The hike takes about 45 minutes and you’ll find several signs pointing to the different viewpoints.
-Make sure you bring enough water since you’ll have to pay 40 baht (US$ 1.30) for one big bottle at the restaurant on Koh Adang compared to 26 baht (US$ 0.85) on Koh Lipe.
+Tip: Don’t forget to bring enough water since you’ll have to pay 40 baht (US$ 1.30) for one big bottle at the restaurant on Koh Adang compared to 26 baht (US$ 0.85) on Koh Lipe.

 The trail entrance to Pirate waterfall is located on the left side of the park ranger station.
 Look carefully for the signs and follow the black pipes all the way to the waterfall.

-The hike takes about an hour one-way and at some point, near the end of the trail, you’ll have to jump over a set of big boulders and walk over a fallen trunk.
-There are ropes to help you out but I would not recommend relying too much on them.
+The hike takes about 1 hour one-way and at some point, near the end of the trail, you’ll have to jump over a set of big boulders and walk over a fallen tree.

 The island has some other waterfalls, but they seem quite hard to reach.
 You can download the Maps.me app for an offline map of the hiking trails.

+This list of things to do in Koh Lipe wouldn’t be complete if I didn’t suggest taking a snorkeling tour.
 Most boat companies will offer more or less similar snorkeling tours in Koh Lipe.
-The most popular ones are programs A and B which include lunch, fruit, water and snorkeling equipment.
+The most popular ones are programs A and B which include lunch, fruit, water, and snorkeling equipment.

 - Time: 9.30 am – 3.30 pm